ntilwalli/react-dom/readme.md

 ## Notes

-Please ensure you are depending on compatible versions of `@cycle/react` and `@cycle/react-dom`.
+Please ensure you are depending on compatible versions of `stump-react` and `stump-react-dom`.
 They should both be at least version `2.1.x`.

 ```
-yarn list @cycle/react
+yarn list stump-react
 ```

 should return a single result.